rocketacademy/marketing-website/src/pages/courses/bootcamp/index.md

     Basics](https://codingbasics.rocketacademy.co/).

-    `<p>`Compared to similar bootcamp programs online, we offer a more comprehensive course, covering app development and algorithms, with full time (6 months) and part time (12 months) options.
-We have a high-calibre alumni network, driven by selective admissions that screens upfront for coding aptitude and communication skills.
-Rocket has also seen an abundance of tech company hiring partners that trust our selection process and quality of education - as attested to by our depth and breath of hiring partners such as Carousell, Xendit, Advance.AI, StashAway, Payfazz, Unit21 and Kargo.`</p>`

     If you already have some prior experience/knowledge in coding and would like to join Rocket's Bootcamp program, we may waive the Coding Basics requirement - reach out to us at [hello@rocketacademy.co](mailto:hello@rocketacademy.co) to find out more!
   steps:
     - image: /img/basics-page/basics-1.png